 What do I need?

 You will need low profile trail or fell shoes.
 Head torches will be needed from the beginning of September until the end of April.
-If we are going onto the fells, it is worth bring a waterproof jacket, hat, gloves and a whistle.
+If we are going onto the fells, it is worth bringing a waterproof jacket, hat, gloves and a whistle.

 Overview of Sessions